nicovank/umassthesis/README.md

 To add the required files to your tex environment, run the installer:

     ./install.sh

-If you want to use [LyX](http://www.lyx.org/), copy the layout file after installing the class files:

-    cp lyx/umassthesis.layout ~/.lyx/layouts/

 Once installed, you should be able to work with the example files in `example/`: